You did it! You finally have that RV you have always wanted! Your mind is in constant motion, thinking of all the great

 2. Jetcoat Cool King Elastomeric Acrylic Reflective Roof Coating

 - LONG-LASTING PROTECTION - Reduce energy fees and lower maintenance costs with Jetcoat Cool King Reflective Acrylic Roof Coating.
 This fortified, waterproof elastomeric sealant reflects sun rays and keeps your roof cool for years.
-With Jetcoat’s 5-year protection, you won’t have to worry about reapplying every year.
+With Jetcoat’s 5-year protection, you won’t have to worry about reapplying annually.
 Dries white.

 - VARIETY OF SURFACES - Apply this coating to EDPM rubber roofs, polyurethane foam, APP and SBS modified bitumen, asphalt, mobile homes and RV’s, concrete, wood and more.
 Not recommended for gravel, dead level (flat), or shingled roof surfaces.

 - MAXIMUM COVERAGE - Just one gallon of this roof coating will cover approximately 50-70 square feet per coat.
 We recommend two coats for best coverage.
-Once dry, your roof will be protected by a rubber-like cooling membrane that prevents leaks and protects your roofing.
+Once dry, your roof will be sealed by a rubber-like cooling membrane that prevents leaks and protects your roofing.

 Premium RV Roof Coatings